 Table of Contents

 Global search is enabled by default.
-(It can be disabled on the page in the Thunderbird Preferences.)
 The global search text box is located on the right side of the toolbar above the Quick Filter bar.

-Search results will be shown in a new tab.
+Search results are displayed in a new tab.
 You will be able to filter the search by various criteria.

 Searching for a single term

 Enter a term in the search box.
 As you type, a drop-down list will display possible matches for your term (such as email addresses that match the characters you have entered).

 Enter multiple terms in the search box.
 Thunderbird will search for messages that contain at least one occurrence of each of the specified terms.
 If you enclose multiple terms within quotation marks, Thunderbird will search for the words as a phrase.
 That is, the search results will only contain messages that have all the words in the order they are specified in the search field.
 These two types of searches can be combined.
 For example, if you enter: